ncatlab/nlab-content/pages/0/5/7/1/1750/content.md

 In other words, the universal property provides a unique $m$ such that $\epsilon_0 m = h$ and $p(m) = k$, which exactly asserts that $\epsilon_0$ is [[Grothendieck fibration|cartesian]].

 Hence $p$ is a Grothendieck fibration.
-The other implication remains to prove, but not today.
+The other implication remains to be proved, but not today.